cyclic-software/docs/docs/how-to/rest-api-and-dynamodb.md

 ![6.svg](../../static/img/tutorial/rest-api/6.svg)

 Let’s try making our request again.
 Bearer tokens go into the “Authorization” header of the HTTP request and must be formatted in this manner: “`Bearer <TOKEN>`”.
-Let’s do that in `cURL`:

 ```bash
 export TOKEN=...
 curl -H "Content-Type: application/json" -H "Authorization: Bearer $TOKEN" https://bikes.cyclic.app/bikes/ -d @request.json | jq .
 ```

-As you can see, `cURL` is pretty powerful and we’ll be using it again and again throughout this guide.
+As you can see, `cURL` is pretty powerful and we’ll be using it time and again throughout this guide.

 ### Using AWS DynamoDB to store & retrieve data

 ![Databases.png](../../static/img/tutorial/rest-api/Databases.png)

-As we just said, RESTful APIs are built around databases.
+As we just learned, RESTful APIs are built around databases.
 But *what* really is a database?

 Well, a database is a set of inter-connected collections of information.
 For example, a database may contain a collection of users and a collection of products.
 Users and products may be connected through shopping carts.
 (Product A exists in User B’s shopping cart)